zeljkicc/praksa/README.md

 ## Synopsis

-Prototype Website for SANU using Wordpress.
+Prototype Website for Serbian Academy of Sciences and Arts using Wordpress.

 (PHP, MySQL, Wordpress)